DLiNa/dlina.github.io/_posts/2015-06-22-Editing-Rules.md

 </text>
 {% endhighlight %}

 ## Rule 6: Multiple speakers (collective) – example 2
-Often, multiple speakers are not given explicitly but rather a collective reference is given, e.g. »Einige« (»some«), »Alle« (»all«), »the Borg«, etc.
+Often, multiple speakers are not given explicitly but rather a collective reference is given, e.g., "Einige" ("some"), "Alle" ("all"), "the Borg", etc.
 In these cases it often is necessary to revert to close reading to discern who is actually meant.
 Usually, we add a `<change>` to the `<documentation>` section if the expansion to explicit names is not obvious, requires lengthy close reading or a lot of interpretation.

 ### Before editing